wastevensv/Notes/README.md

 # Notes
-A website for notes and opinions.
+A website for my notes and opinions.
 Seperate from project portfolio.